• Skip to primary navigation

 3. On the next screen, click on Restart to enter UEFI Firmware settings on your computer.

-You can also enter BIOS using the Settings on your computer.
+You can enter BIOS by using the Settings menu on your Windows 11/10 computer.

 Open UEFI Firmware Settings option in Windows

-If you are unable to open the Start Menu on your computer, you can access BIOS or UEFI Settings on your computer by using Ctrl + Alt + Delete keyboard shortcut.
+If you are unable to open the Start Menu, you can access BIOS or UEFI Settings on your computer by using Ctrl + Alt + Delete keyboard shortcut.

 1. Press Ctrl + Alt + Delete keys on the keyboard of your computer.